maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 catalog['URL'] = catalog['URL'].apply(lambda x : process_url(x))
 ```

 We are now ready to download all the images.
-First of all, create, if not done before, an empty folder called `images`.
-Then, the following script will be fetching images from the website directly :
+First, create an empty folder called `images` and enter the following script to fetch images from the website directly:

 ```python
 data = urllib.request.urlretrieve